webriq/webriq-api-docs/source/index.html.md

 Welcome to the WebriQ API!
 You can use our API to access WebriQ API endpoints which allows you to view information of all your sites as well reading, putting, updating and deleting contents on your site.

-We have language bindings in Shell, Ruby, Python and Javascript!
+We have language bindings in Shell and Javascript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](https://github.com/tripit/slate) and can be found at WebriQ's GitHub [repository](https://github.com/webriq/webriq-api-docs).
 Feel free to submit a pull request to help this documentation improve.